PentheusLennuye/fpsupport/README.md

 parallels) official Python function programming tools.

 There are, of course, many many quality Python projects doing the same thing.
-I encourage Python developers to explore them and see if they suit their needs.
+I encourage Python developers to explore them as well and see if they suit their needs.

-This is my FP library.
-There are many like it, but this one is mine...

-## Example: Monads

-For example, my library includes monadic patterns such as State, Maybe and Writer monads.
-In the case of the monad I call _Pipeline_, it incorporates all three to remove the painful-to-maintain if/then/elses used for logging activities, early returns, and input validating in a chain of responsibility akin to a Jenkins or Concourse CI/CD service.

-Of interest to a TDD^2 enthusiast is the IO monad, used to hide not only system calls but any other side effect or non-deterministic value that plays havoc with the correctness of a function.
-It is used in dependency injection^1, so there would be no need to use monkeypatching in unit tests.

 ## Training Materials